g0v-data/g0v-hackmd-archive/notes/-Pd3AponQ5OASOn2juiFZQ.md

 cd yew_example
 ```

 * Add Yew Dependencies: After that, you will have to insert Yew and other dependencies related to it in your project.
-Locate Cargo.toml in the main directory of your project.
+Locate `Cargo.toml` in the main directory of your project.
 This file is where you mention all the dependencies for your Rust project.
-To include Yew and its related libraries, type these lines below the section labeled ‘[dependencies]’:
+To include Yew and its related libraries, type these lines below the section labeled `[dependencies]`:

 ```toml
 [dependencies]